Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 To get started with importing from BigQuery, you need to take care of a few prerequisites.

 - You need a table (or tables) in BigQuery.
 This is where you want to import data from.
 - Create a GCS bucket.
-We recommend one dedicated to this purpose.
+Amplitude recommends one dedicated to this purpose.
 The ingestion process must offload data to a GCS bucket before ingesting it into Amplitude.
 This is due to BigQuery's limited export options.
 - Create a Service Account with permissions granted for the bucket and tables you want to ingest, then get the service account key.
 The Service Account must have the following roles granted to it:
     - **BigQuery**:
         - BigQuery Job User at the project level.